ritaPatrocinio/Rita_Aircraft_Scheduling/README.md

 To run this code in your computer:
 Run `npm i` and then run `npm start`.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The schedule day is always “tomorrow” (as per the symplification).
+The schedule day is always “tomorrow” (as per the simplification).
-The app shows a list of one aircraft (as per the symplification), which is obtained from the API (https://infinite-dawn-93085.herokuapp.com/aircrafts) and a list of all the flights the airline plans to operate that day, their origin, destination, departure time and arrival time, obtained from the API (https://infinite-dawn-93085.herokuapp.com/flights).
+The app shows a list of one aircraft (as per the simplification), which is obtained from the API (https://infinite-dawn-93085.herokuapp.com/aircrafts) and a list of all the flights the airline plans to operate that day, their origin, destination, departure time and arrival time, obtained from the API (https://infinite-dawn-93085.herokuapp.com/flights).